2017 Houston Astros season: September—October

 After the Astros returned to Houston and the New York Mets and MLB agreed to do a Saturday day–night doubleheader, the Astros spent the first Friday of the month surveying the aftermath and visiting with hurricane evacuees.
 This portended an emotional return to Minute Maid Park, with many evacuees in attendance for the doubleheader.
 Manager A. J. Hinch addressed the crowd, "Hello, Houston.
 It's good to be home," adding that it was "a very special day for us to start the rebuild process of our great city."
 The Mets starter, coincidentally named Matt Harvey, surrendered seven runs in two innings in the first game as the Astros swept the doubleheader, 12–8, and 4–1.
 Springer also hit a two run home run in the second inning of Game 1.
 Between games, the Astros and fans received a preview of Verlander's pitching while he tossed a bullpen session.

 In the aftermath of Hurricane Harvey, the Astros continue to assist in the rebuild of various parts of the city during their off-time.
 One establishment included the Houston chapter of the Boys & Girls Clubs of America.
 Individual members of the team delivered meals, cleaned up damaged homes, and rescued pets.
 They visited the George R. Brown Convention Center, which housed more than 7,000 people displaced from their homes.

 Verlander's debut as an Astro occurred on September 5 in a 3–1 victory versus the Mariners.
 The only run he allowed was a home run to Kyle Seager and he struck out seven over six innings.
 Maybin homered in the seventh inning to break a 1–1 tie, giving the Astros their sixth consecutive win.

 Moran returned to the Astros on September 19, having completed a rehabilitation assignment at Class-A Quad Cities River Bandits.
 He had sustained a fracture below the left eye in a game on July 22.

 On September 19, Altuve was announced as the recipient of MLB's Lou Gehrig Memorial Award for 2017, as the player "who best exemplifies the giving character" of Gehrig.

 In the last series of the regular season, the Astros defeated the Red Sox 3–2 on September 29 for their 100th win of the season.
 Charlie Morton (14–7) pitched six innings to earn the win and Bregman hit a tie-breaking home run.
 The Astros joined the Los Angeles Dodgers and Cleveland Indians as 100-game winners in 2017, marking the first time since 2003 that three or more teams reached the milestone, and the sixth time overall in major league history.
 It was Houston's first 100-win season since 1998, when they won a club-record 102 games.
-The Astros defeated the Boston Red Sox on the last day of the regular season, Sunday, Oct.
+The Astros defeated the Boston Red Sox on the final day of the regular season, Sunday, Oct.
 1, 2017, to finish the season with a record of 101–61.